aakash07092004/OIBSIP/README.md

 # Oasis Infobyte Internship- Task Completion
+This repository contains the completed tasks for the Oasis Infobyte internship.
+In this internship, I had the opportunity to work on various tasks at different levels, and I selected Level-1 for my project.

 #  Task 1:Earthen - Responsive Landing Page
 This project is a clean, modern, and fully responsive landing page for "Earthen," a fictional sustainable goods brand.